Shakadak/shakadak.github.io/about.md

 ### About this blog

 I am a student at 42, a school in Paris, France that form to the title of architect in digital technologies.
+I started to learn computer programing on 2013-08-12.
 Here you've got some background about me.
 Not really helpful about knowing me, I know, but fear not.
 You will come to discover me through this blog anyway.
 So let's get to know more about my blog, since this is the aim of this page.